-Adam Capparelli and Josh Janvrin, Regional Editors
+Adam Capparelli, Josh Janvrin, Andrew Keaveney, Regional Report Compilers

 Ontario is Canada’s second largest and most populous province.
 It is the only Canadian province to border the Great Lakes, with shoreline along Lakes Superior, Huron, Erie, and Ontario.
 The largest freshwater island in the world, Manitoulin Island, is in the Ontario waters of Lake Huron; and Middle Island in Lake Erie is the southernmost point of land in Canada.

 Ontario comprises three ecozones.
 The northernmost of these, the Hudson Bay Lowlands, is the core of the third largest wetland on Earth.
 The northern part of this ecozone is tundra, transitioning to boreal forest as one moves south.
 The middle and largest ecozone is the Ontario Shield, characterized by boreal forest and Precambrian bedrock.
 And the southernmost ecozone is the “Mixed-wood” Plains.
 This ecozone lies abuts the shores of the Great Lakes, as well as the St. Lawrence River.
 The bedrock of this area is predominantly limestone, sandstone, and shale, and is relatively flat, with the exception of numerous moraines and the Niagara Escarpment.
 This ecozone contains some of the most diverse flora and fauna in Canada and includes Carolinian forest, alvars, and tall-grass prairie.